Genesis 31: Lessons from Jacob’s Trip Home Regarding Your Journey to Heaven

 • Laban’s family’s jealousy over Jacob’s blessings, and God’s call for Jacob to return home.
 As God blessed Jacob, Laban’s sons grew jealous.
 God, however, used this evil for His glory by using it to close Jacob’s door in Haran and by calling him home: “1 Now Jacob heard the words of Laban’s sons, saying, ‘Jacob has taken away all that was our father’s, and from what belonged to our father he has made all this wealth.’
 Jacob saw the attitude of Laban, and behold, it was not friendly toward him as formerly.
 Then the Lord said to Jacob, ‘Return to the land of your fathers and to your relatives, and I will be with you.’”
 (Gen. 31:1-3).
 Jacob did not steal Laban’s livestock.
 Instead, God blessed Jacob’s flocks with fertility while He withheld His blessings from Laban’s flocks.
 Thus, Jacob’s flocks grew while Laban’s declined.
 This caused Laban’s sons to become filled with jealousy.

 • God’s fulfillment of His promise to bless Jacob and bring him home.
 God previously promised to bless Jacob and bring him back to the Promised Land.
 “13 And behold, the Lord stood above it and said, ‘I am the Lord, the God of your father Abraham and the God of Isaac; . . and in you and in your descendants shall all the families of the earth be blessed.
 15 Behold, I am with you and will keep you wherever you go, and will bring you back to this land; for I will not leave you until I have done what I have promised you.’”
 (Gen. 28:13-15).
 Even Laban’s deceit could not prevent God from blessing Jacob: “So the man became exceedingly prosperous, and had large flocks and female and male servants and camels and donkeys.”
 (Gen. 30:43).
 Like Jacob, God also gave Isaac great wealth by increasing the return on his labor a hundredfold.
 Like Jacob, this also caused Isaac’s enemies to envy him: “12 Now Isaac sowed in that land and reaped in the same year a hundredfold.
 And the Lord blessed him, 13 and the man became rich, and continued to grow richer until he became very wealthy; 14 for he had possessions of flocks and herds and a great household, so that the Philistines envied him.”
 (Gen. 26:12-14).
 God also blessed Abraham with riches.
 Influenced by the Holy Spirit, Pharaoh gave Abraham riches (Gen. 12:16; 13:1-2).
 Even in his old age, God blessed Abraham: “Now Abraham was old, advanced in age; and the LORD had blessed Abraham in every way.”
 (Gen. 24:1).
 God does not bless every believer in the same.
-Yet, a person who walks in faith will receive His blessings.
+But a person who walks in faith will receive His blessings.

 • Do not conform to the promise of riches in this world.
 Jacob felt that he needed to accumulate wealth to provide for his family.
-Yet, God had already provided an inheritance for Jacob in the Promised Land.
+But God had already provided an inheritance for Jacob in the Promised Land.
 This included the double inheritance that he would receive from Isaac.
 Jacob was guilty of following the wisdom of the world instead of trusting God.
 Believers should avoid letting their thinking conform to the thinking of the world: “And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.”
 (Ro.
 12:2).
 The perception that a person must first accumulate wealth before following after God is one of the most common traps of the devil that people fall into: “And the one on whom seed was sown among the thorns, this is the man who hears the word, and the worry of the world and the deceitfulness of wealth choke the word, and it becomes unfruitful.”
 (Matt.
 13:22; Mk.
 4:19).
 You must follow Jesus before you do anything else, even if that seems foolish to those around you: “Let no man deceive himself.
 If any man among you thinks that he is wise in this age, he must become foolish, so that he may become wise.”
 (1 Cor.
 3:18).
 Like Jacob, the wealth of this world should not delay your response to God’s calling: “But [Jesus] said to him, ‘Allow the dead to bury their own dead; but as for you, go and proclaim everywhere the kingdom of God.’”
 (Lk.
 9:60).
 Does your job take priority over your faith?
 Have you waited to serve God until you have first accumulated enough worldly wealth?

 • Don’t let the promise of worldly wealth become your snare.
 After he completed his period of 14 years of servitude to pay the dowry debt for his two wives, God put on Jacob’s heart the desire to go home: “Now it came about when Rachel had borne Joseph, that Jacob said to Laban, ‘Send me away, that I may go to my own place and to my own country.”’
 (Gen. 30:25).
-Yet, Jacob then became entrapped by Laban’s flattery and his promise of wealth to support his family (Gen. 30:27-43).
+But Jacob then became entrapped by Laban’s flattery and his promise of wealth to support his family (Gen. 30:27-43).
 Wealth is not by itself a sin.
 It is only a sin when the love of money leads to coveting (1 Tim.
 6:10).
 Solomon only asked God for wisdom.
 Because he sought God’s wisdom first, God gave him riches that he did not ask for: “I have also given you what you have not asked, both riches and honor, so that there will not be any among the kings like you all your days.”
 (1 Kgs.
 3:13).
 “The LORD highly exalted Solomon in the sight of all Israel, and bestowed on him royal majesty which had not been on any king before him in Israel.”
 (1 Chr.
 29:25).
 If money alone were sinful, God would not have rewarded Job, Abraham, and Solomon with great wealth.
 God, however, may not bless you with great wealth if it could cause you to covet wealth.
-Yet, if it is part of His plan for you, He may also bless you financially: “It is the blessing of the LORD that makes rich, and He adds no sorrow to it.”
+But if it is part of His plan for you, He may also bless you financially: “It is the blessing of the LORD that makes rich, and He adds no sorrow to it.”
 (Prov.
 10:20).
 “But you shall remember the LORD your God, for it is He who is giving you power to make wealth, . . .”
 (Dt.
 8:18).
 If He has blessed you with wealth, are you using that wealth to build His kingdom on Earth or your own?

 • When God blesses you, give cheerfully for His kingdom.
 God did not bless Jacob with wealth to make him comfortable.
 Instead, Jacob vowed to tithe 10 percent of his wealth back to God: “and of all that You give me I will surely give a tenth to You.”
 (Gen. 28:22(b)).
 Under the New Testament, God will not condemn you when you fail to tithe.
 He only wants cheerful givers.
 “Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver.”
 (2 Cor.
 9:7).
 Do you give with joy?